Lusin Area Function and Molecular Characterizations of Musielak-Orlicz Hardy Spaces and Their Applications: Introduction

-Recently, a new Musielak-Orlicz Hardy space $H_{\fai}(\rn)$ was introduced by Ky \cite{k}, via the grand maximal function, which includes both the Orlicz-Hardy space in \cite{s79,ja80} and the weighted Hardy space $H^p_\oz(\rn)$ with $p\in(0,1]$ and $\oz\in A_{\fz}(\rn)$ in \cite{gr1,st}.
-Here and in what follows, $\fai:\,\rn\times[0,\fz)\rightarrow[0,\fz)$ is a function such that $\fai(x,\cdot)$ is an Orlicz function of uniformly upper type 1 and lower type $p$ for some $p\in(0,1]$ (see Section \ref{s2} for the definitions of uniformly upper or lower types), and $\fai(\cdot,t)$ is a Muckenhoupt $A_\fz(\rn)$ weight, and $A_q(\rn)$ with $q\in[1,\fz]$ denotes the \emph{class of Muckenhoupt's weights} (see, for example, \cite{g79,gr1,gra1} for their definitions and properties).
-In \cite{k}, Ky first established the atomic characterization of $H_{\fai}(\rn)$, and further introduced the Musielak-Orlicz $\mathop\mathrm{BMO}$-type space $\mathop\mathrm{BMO}_{\fai}(\rn)$ and proved that it is the dual space of $H_{\fai}(\rn)$.
+Recently, a new Musielak-Orlicz Hardy space $H_{\fai}(\rn)$ was introduced by Ky \cite{k}, via the grand maximal function, which includes both the Orlicz-Hardy space in \cite{s79,ja80} and the weighted Hardy space $H^p_\oz(\rn)$ with $p\in(0,1]$ and $\oz\in A_{\fz}(\rn)$ in \cite{g79,st}.
+Here and in what follows, $\fai:\,\rn\times[0,\fz)\to[0,\fz)$ is a growth function such that $\fai(x,\cdot)$, for any fixed $x\in\rn$, satisfies \eqref{o} with uniformly upper type 1 and lower type $p$ for some $p\in(0,1]$ (see Section \ref{s2} for the definitions of uniformly upper or lower types), and $\fai(\cdot,t)$ is a Muckenhoupt $A_\fz(\rn)$ weight uniformly in $t$, and $A_q(\rn)$ with $q \in[1,\fz]$ denotes the \emph{class of Muckenhoupt weights} (see, for example, \cite{gra1} for their definitions and properties).
+In \cite{k}, Ky first established the atomic characterization of $H_{\fai}(\rn)$ and further introduced the Musielak-Orlicz $\mathop\mathrm{BMO}$-type space $\mathop\mathrm{BMO}_{\fai}(\rn)$, which was proved to be the dual space of $H_{\fai}(\rn)$.
 Furthermore, some interesting applications of these spaces were also presented in \cite{bfg10,bgk,bijz07,k,k2,k1}.
 Moreover, the local Musielak-Orlicz Hardy space, $h_\fai(\rn)$, and its dual space, $\bmo_\fai(\rn)$, were studied in \cite{yys} and some applications of $h_\fai(\rn)$ and $\bmo_\fai(\rn)$, to pointwise multipliers of $\bbmo$-type spaces and to the boundedness of local Riesz transforms and pseudo-differential operators on $h_\fai(\rn)$, were also obtained in \cite{yys}.
-Recall that Musielak-Orlicz functions are the natural generalization of Orlicz functions that may vary in the spatial variables (see, for example, \cite{d05,dhr09,k,m83}).
-Moreover, the motivation to study function spaces of Musielak-Orlicz type is due to that they have wide applications to several branches of physics and mathematics (see, for example, \cite{bg10,bgk,bijz07,d05,dhr09,k,l05,yys} for more details).
+Recall that Musielak-Orlicz functions are the natural generalization of Orlicz functions that may vary in the spatial variables (see, for example, \cite{k,m83}).
+Moreover, the motivation to study function spaces of Musielak-Orlicz type is due to that they have wide applications in several branches of physics and mathematics (see, for example, \cite{bg10,bgk,bijz07,k,yys} for more details).

-Motivated by \cite{k,tw80,fs72,c58}, in this paper, we establish the Lusin area function and the molecular characterizations of the Musielak-Orlicz Hardy space $H_\varphi(\mathbb{R}^n)$.
+Motivated by \cite{k,tw80}, in this paper, we establish the Lusin area function and the molecular characterizations of the Musielak-Orlicz Hardy space $H_\varphi(\mathbb{R}^n)$.
 As an application, we obtain the $\varphi$-Carleson measure characterization of the Musielak-Orlicz $\bbmo$-type space $\mathop\mathrm{BMO}_{\varphi}(\mathbb{R}^n)$.